 Note on GET: If you choose GET you don't need to select a payload or specify how it is sent.
 The data will be sent as query parameters in the request.
 If you send multiple rows of data within a writeback operation, for GET, a separate request will be sent for each modified row.

-If you need to restrict which users can work with the destination, you can do this with Access & Security settings (Figure 13).
-This setting can only be enabled if it refers to an existing security rule.
+If you need to restrict which users can work with the destination, you can do this with Access & Security settings (Figure 15).

 Adding Writeback Settings